engasa/Obsidian-Github-Vault/EL/Ideas/Technologies/Current.md

 	* Motomo test/improvements
 	* UI improvement (Home Screen)
 	* Touch screens, reactive, etc.
+	* Create a 'textbook' that can be viewed on  tablets/touchscreens. the textbook has the same material and features as the website
 - [ ] Research: deploy/test (COSC 111,121 and APSC177) and analyze how the student use the platform.
 - [ ] Content:
 	- [ ] Lesson cover artwork (lesson image)